Rinary1/Bettertooltips/README.md

-# tooltips
+# Better tooltips
-🖼 A fancy tooltips plugin
+A fork of fancy tooltips plugin,

+It aims to improve the functionality of the base plugin, such as:

+- Translatable
+- Convenient
+- Easy to install and configure

 Currently, the license is All Rights Reserved